AlexMc889/Portfolio/AWS Cloud Project/Write_Up.md

 ![VPC Layout](https://github.com/AlexMc889/Portfolio/blob/main/AWS%20Cloud%20Project/Images/layout.drawio.png)

 ## Overview
-The goal of the project was to set up a secure, scalable, and available infrastructure to host a website and a Splunk server.
+The goal of the project was to set up a secure, scalable, and available infrastructure to host a website, splunk server, internal DNS server, and a small AD environment.

 Security will be implemented through segmenting each part of the network into its own subnet.
 Certain subnets will be private, and external access will only be provisioned through a bastion host.